-Admissions and Records SSC #49, Ext.
+Admissions and Records SSC-49, Ext.
 2164

 All students must submit an application for admission in order to attend Palomar College.
 The admission application permits a student to enroll, and sets up a history for each student.
-The Admissions and Enrollment area also processes adds, drops, reinstatements, refund petitions, petitions for audit and credit-no credit, and accepts requests for transcripts and verifications of enrollment.
+The Admissions and Enrollment area also processes adds, drops, reinstatements, refund petitions, petitions for audit and Credit-No Credit (Pass/No Pass), and accepts requests for transcripts and verifications of enrollment.

-The Records and Evaluations area is responsible processing grades and maintaining academic records; maintaining student history information, such as name and social security number changes; processing requests for transcripts; receiving transcripts, tests results, etc. from other institutions; processing Petitions for Academic Renewal, Credit by Examination, and Course Repetition; evaluating records and transcripts for graduation and transfer; and enforcing academic regulations.
+The Records and Evaluations area is responsible for processing grades and maintaining academic records; maintaining student history information, such as name and social security number changes; processing requests for transcripts; receiving transcripts, test results, etc. from other institutions; processing Petitions for Academic Renewal, Credit by Examination, and Course Repetition; evaluating records and transcripts for graduation and transfer; and enforcing academic regulations.